Weather forecast: Mostly fair on Thursday - iefimerida.gr

-Mostly fair weather and winds from variable directions are forecast for Thursday.
-Wind velocity will reach 5 on the Beaufort scale.
+Mostly fair weather and northerly winds are forecast for Thursday.
+Wind velocity will reach 6 on the Beaufort scale.

-Mostly fair in northern parts of the country with temperatures ranging from 17C to 36C.
+Clouds and showers in the afternoon in eastern Macedonia and Thrace and mostly fair in the other parts of northern Greece with temperatures ranging from 18C to 35C.

-Scattered clouds in the western and eastern parts with temperatures between 22C and 37C.

 Ακολουθήστε το στο Google News και μάθετε πρώτοι όλες τις ειδήσεις